gallaszlo/node-simple-treewatch/README.md

     npm install simple-treewatch

 # Usage and features

-A very simple example for watching a single directory:
+A very simple example for watching a directory tree and adding an action:

 ```javascript
 var watch = new(require('simple-treewatch'))();